AutoCon 5 Logo

 Venue

-AutoCon 5 will held in Munich, Germany
+AutoCon 5 was held in Munich, Germany

 Conference Hotel

-The conference will be held at:
+The conference was held at:

 The Westin Grand Munich